Last verified · v1.0

 50/30/20 Rule Budget Calculator

 Calculate your 50/30/20 budget split instantly.
-Enter your take-home pay to see exact dollar amounts for needs, wants, and savings.
+Enter after-tax income and pay frequency to see your needs, wants, and savings targets.

 Inputs